 To be effective in both roles, a person must also need people and technology skills.
 These managers need to work with all kinds of people to help ensure their product or project is delivered with the quality, quantity, and time required.
 In today’s world of technology, they would also need to have solid technology ]skills.

-At Mondoro, we believe being a valued part of the supply chain is essential to our business.
+At Mondoro, being a valued part of the supply chain is essential to our business.
 We strive to be a reliable and valued supply chain partner with you.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.